amashuroff/understanding-weird-parts-js/ReadMe.md

 - push and unshift change the initial array, all return new length of an array

+### Arrays

+- Arrays store links to objects or primitives stored inside, thats why you can store any type of value inside of an array
+- Arrays are dynamic, you can change it's size, under the hood, array increases its size by 2x, and just moves all the links in the new array
+- Every value in the array is an address with fixed size, independent of the data stored inside

 ### Misc

 - we can change global var (if not const) in the scope of the function